thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 AOD.
-High quality AOD data with a Cimel sun-photometer (part of AERONET) at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997- 2017.
+High quality AOD data with a Cimel sun-photometer (part of AERONET) at Thessaloniki start only in 2003, while spectral AOD measurements using direct-sun observations with a MKIII Brewer spectrophotometer are available for the period 1997--2017.
 These data are taken sporadically during each day and are less dense compared to the AERONET data.
-By comparing monthly AOD data at 340 nm of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record. data with Brewer data.
+By comparing monthly AOD data at 340 nm of the two instruments for the common periods of operation we adjusted the Brewer data and filled the missing months of the Cimel record data with Brewer data.
 Using the monthly time series of AOD at 340 nm, as well as monthly climatological values of the Angstrom exponent and constant WC of $$ derived from the Cimel record, we simulated with the RTM the cloud-free GHI at SZA of
-${}^{}$for each month in the period 1197-2023.
+${}^{}$for each month in the period 1997-2023.
 The SZA of ${}^{}$ was chosen as representative of all days in the year to get a rough estimate of the annually averaged change in cloud-free GHI.
-A second-degree polynomial fit was applied on the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols. $$${}_{}$ According to Kazadzis et al. (2007), in the period 1997 -- 2005 the mean AOD at
+A second-degree polynomial fit was applied to the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols. ${}_{}$According to Kazadzis et al. (2007), in the period 1997 -- 2005 the mean AOD at
 $$$$$$$$$$$$$$$$$$$$${}^{}$$$${}_{}$${}^{}$$$Finally, we applied these long-term changes (see Figure 2) to the climatological ${GHI}_{ref}$, to create a more realistic representation of the cloud-free irradiance for